-In most cases when a loved one dies, they leave their wishes on how to divide up their estate in a Will.
-This Will should also contain who they name as their Executor.
-The Executor will then need to apply for a Probate from the government so that they have the right to settle the deceased’s affairs and to execute their will to the best of their ability.
+In most cases when a loved one dies, they leave their wishes on how to divide up their estate in a will.
+This will should also contain who they name as their executor.
+The executor will then need to apply to begin the process of Probate from the government so that they have the right to settle the deceased’s affairs and to execute their will to the best of their ability.

-If there is no Will to execute, however, then the process becomes more complicated.
-Loved ones might have inheritance disputes, at which time hiring contested Wills and Probate lawyers can help you receive what you deserve from your loved one’s Estate.
+However, if there is no will to execute (known as ‘dying intestate’), then the process becomes more complicated.
+Loved ones might have inheritance disputes, at which time hiring contested wills and probate solicitors can help you receive what you deserve from your loved one’s estate.

 What Does it Mean if Your Loved One Didn’t Leave a Will

-In short, if your loved one did not leave a Will behind to dictate how their Estate was to be divvied up, then the choice is left up to the law.
-This means that those who should not have received anything do.
-A father that disappeared and abandoned his children could receive his son’s estate, as opposed to other siblings who remained and were close to the deceased.
+In short, if your loved one did not leave a will behind to dictate how their estate was to be divvied up, then the choice is left up to the law (On this, it is also worth noting that the rules on intestacy changed at the start of February 2020).
+This can at times means that those that the deceased would not have wanted to receive anything from their estate will do.

-It is always best to have a Will to execute, to ensure that those you want to leave behind your estate do receive it.
+It is always best to leave a will, as this will ensure that those you want to leave the various parts that make up your estate will receive it.

 What Steps Should You Take if They Didn’t Leave a Will

-If the deceased died in intestate, then you will need to follow these steps:
+If the deceased died intestate, you will need to follow these steps:

 - Apply to be the administrator or executor of the deceased’s estate.
 This is the same as applying for Probate, except you will need to fill out a different form when applying.